 The sugar challenge.
 I started last week.
 The aim was two months without sugar.

-is YUMMY!
-I refuse to resist the urge
+a family friend makes this and it is YUMMY!
+I refuse to resist the urge to indulge |

 Yesterday I decided that I wasn’t going to through with it.
 It’s not that I’m craving sugar or that I indulged in a yummy slice of cake at a friend’s birthday the other night.